The Buffon needle problem for L\'evy distributed spacings and renewal theory

 \section{Probability of an empty interval for a tied-down renewal process}

 We now consider the tied-down renewal process, with condition (\ref{eq:condition}) at $L$.
 Consider the interval of length $r$, with left endpoint located on site $j$ (see figure \ref{fig:definition-TD}).
 The aim of this section is to give the general expression of the probability $p_0(j,r,L)$ for the interval $(j,j+r)$ to be empty, which is the quantity of central interest.
 Here we shall describe the process using a discrete formalism (see also \cite{jsp}).
-This framework is appropriate for the description of the tied-down random walk; it also complements and enriches the viewpoint based on the continuum formalism used in \cite{wendel2,wendel1}.
+This framework complements and enriches the viewpoint based on the continuum formalism used previously in \cite{wendel2,wendel1}.
+It is also appropriate for the description of the tied-down random walk.